ehmpathy/domain-objects/README.md

 # Purpose

 - promote speaking in a domain driven manner, in code and in speech, by formally defining domain objects
+- to make software safer and easier to debug, by supporting run time type checking
 - to leverage domain knowledge in your code base
-  - e.g., comparisons of objects
+  - e.g., in comparisons of objects
-  - e.g., schema based runtime validation
+  - e.g., in schema based runtime validation

 # Install